 However, fundamental fairness and due process dictate that the Commission limit its January 4th actions to the short run need for modest rate increases and postpone any further actions until additional hearings have concluded.

-(Otherwise, California will find itself mired in costly, time-consuming litigation, which will detract from the vital need to begin immediately to increase supply and decrease demand.)
+(Otherwise, California may find itself mired in costly, time-consuming litigation, which will cause more uncertainty and detract from the vital need to begin immediately to increase supply and decrease demand.)

 Finally, the Commission should convene a special, expedited set of hearing to address the need to decrease demand and increase supply.
 Enron proposes that those hearings address the immediate need to, among other things: